mathjax/MathJax-docs/output/linebreaks.rst

 The various line-breaking boxes described above for LaTeX expressions are implemented via the MathML ``<mpadded>`` element.
-In order to facility that, MathJax v4 adds two non-standard attributes to the ``mpadded`` element: :attr:`data-overflow` and :attr:`data-align`.
+In order to facilitate that, MathJax v4 adds two non-standard attributes to the ``mpadded`` element: :attr:`data-overflow` and :attr:`data-align`.
 When :attr:`data-overflow="linebreak"` is used, the contents performs line-breaking to the width specified in the element's :attr:`width`